Internet-Draft OAuth Mission Consent Evidence August 2026

 8.2.
 Revision-Required Events

 A revision-required outcome, in which the review can approve only a narrowed version and invites a narrowing revision under the experimental approval-revision profile ([I-D.draft-mcguinness-oauth-mission-approval-revision]), is recorded as Consent Evidence with decision of narrowed.
 The evidence carries the reviewed disclosure's consent_rendering_hash and the refused_dimensions the review named.
-Like a decline, narrowed evidence MUST NOT create a Mission, Mission claim, token, or authority: no Mission exists until an approval commits one.

 When the revision chain resolves to an approval, the final approved evidence MAY carry predecessor_intent_hashes committing the chain of reviewed proposals that preceded it.